 Your premises will also require a personal licence holder to sell and authorise the sale of alcohol.
 Conditions will be attached to a licence.

-Applications must contain a description of the premises and be accompanied by an operational plan, a layout plan, a planning certificate, a building standards certificate and if applicable, a food hygiene certificate.
+Applications must contain a description of the premises and be accompanied by an operational plan, a layout plan, a planning certificate, a building standards certificate and if applicable, a food hygiene certificate, a disabled facilities statement.

 An operating plan will detail the following: the activities to be carried out on the premises the times when alcohol will be sold whether alcohol is to be sold for consumption on or off the premises or both times when any activities other than the sale of alcohol will be carried out where alcohol is to be sold on the premises a statement detailing whether children or young people will be allow on the premises and if so details of when they can be present, times and parts of the premises they can enter the capacity of the premises specific information about the premises manager any other information required The licensing board will give notice of the application, together with a copy of it, to the following: every person who has a notifiable interest in the land neighbouring the premises any community council for the area the premises is situated the council for the area the premises is situated, unless the council are the applicant the chief constable for the area the local authority for the area in which the premises is situated The chief constable must give a notice that the applicant or connected people have not been convicted a relevant offence and detailing any convictions and a report detailing all cases of antisocial behaviour that have taken place on or around the premises and all complaints and other representations concerning antisocial behaviour within the previous year.
 A Licensing Board must consider any notices it receives relating to representations or objections and serve a copy of the notice on the applicant.
 A hearing must be held to determine the application.
 If any of the grounds for refusal apply the application must be refused.